SeaHogs/tp/docs/DeveloperGuide.md

 * **ID (Identification Number)**: A unique identifier associated with a specific appointment, used to distinguish and reference individual appointments.
 * **Warning Message**: An alert displayed by the vitalconnect system to notify the user of a potential issue or discrepancy.
 * **Error Message**: A notification displayed by the vitalconnect system to inform the user about a critical issue or mistake.
-* **Crashing Time**: A situation where the proposed time for an appointment conflicts with an existing appointment time in the system.
 * **Invalid Data Entry**: Information entered by the user that does not meet the required format or criteria.
 * **Valid Data Entry**: Information entered by the user that meets the required format or criteria.
 * **Tooltip**: A common graphical user interface element in which, when hovering over a screen element or component, a text box displays information about that element.